rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 shutdown /s
 ```

-And we also need a ```customise.ps1``` script to configure some small settings, and install chocolatey and virtio drivers.
+And we also need a ```customise.ps1``` script to configure some small settings, and install Chocolatey and virtio drivers.
 Add/amend as you require.
-Choco being pre-installed is useful as you can add anything post build very easily, or create another packer tempalte provisioner section to add more software in a simple way.
+Choco being pre-installed is useful as you can add anything post-build very easily, or create another packer template provisioner section to add more software in a simple way.
 ```powershell
 # Set some Quality of Life Settings
 c:\Windows\System32\reg.exe ADD HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Advanced\ /v HideFileExt /t REG_DWORD /d 0 /f